 No. Issue Management response 1 Procurement Rules A common theme coming out of 2014/15 internal audit reviews was non-compliance with Contract Standing Orders as these had developed over time and were difficult to follow.
+Staff are currently being trained on the Council's new Procurement Rules and mechanisms are being developed to ensure compliance with these.
 On 26 April 2016 Council approved the new Procurement Rules, which replaced the Council's previous Contract Standing Orders.
 These provide a more flexible approach and are more responsive to the current and future procurement needs of the Council.
-2 Corporate Policies A need to raise awareness of, and communicate changes to, corporate policies e.g. Whistleblowing Policy and Officer Code of Conduct was a common theme coming out of this years' Service Assurance Statements. spearheaded by the Corporate Fraud Team this year and will include a review
+2 Corporate Policies A need to raise awareness of, and communicate changes to, corporate policies e.g. Whistleblowing Policy and Officer Code of Conduct was a common theme coming out of this years' Service Assurance Statements.

-3 Project Management A Project and Programme Management Service Assurance Statements also identified a project team has been set up, need to develop project management processes sponsored by the Chief Executive, and and provide training in this area. is meeting regularly to address this issue.
+of which will be promulgated to staff.
+3 Project Management A Project and Programme Management Service Assurance Statements also identified a project team has been set up, need to develop project management processes sponsored by the Chief Executive, and and provide training in this area. is meeting regularly to address this - issue.